In Exercises 7–18, find the indicated area under the standard nor... | Channels for Pearson+

 1

-Step 2: Recall that the area under the standard normal curve corresponds to probabilities.
-To find the area between two z-scores, you need to calculate the cumulative probability for each z-score using the standard normal distribution table or technology.
+Step 2: Recall that the standard normal distribution is symmetric about the mean (z = 0), and the total area under the curve is 1.
+The area to the left of a given z-score represents the cumulative probability up to that z-score.

-Step 3: Use the cumulative distribution function (CDF) for the standard normal distribution to find the cumulative probability for z = -1.55.
-This gives the area to the left of z = -1.55.
+Step 3: Use the z-score table (also called the standard normal table) or technology (such as a graphing calculator or statistical software) to find the cumulative probability corresponding to z = -1.95.
+The table or software will provide the area to the left of this z-score.

-Step 4: Similarly, use the CDF to find the cumulative probability for z = 1.04.
-This gives the area to the left of z = 1.04.
+Step 4: If using a z-score table, locate the row corresponding to -1.9 and the column corresponding to 0.05 (since -1.95 = -1.9 + 0.05).
+The intersection of this row and column gives the cumulative probability.

-Step 5: Subtract the cumulative probability for z = -1.55 from the cumulative probability for z = 1.04.
-This difference represents the area under the curve between z = -1.55 and z = 1.04.
+Step 5: If using technology, input the z-score of -1.95 into the appropriate function (e.g., 'normalcdf' on a calculator or a similar function in statistical software) to directly obtain the cumulative probability.
+This value represents the area under the curve to the left of z = -1.95.

 Verified video answer for a similar problem: